richgel999/uap_resources/README.md

 ## Agent Kewper's (aka Officer Wolff) Anonymous Interview

 Ex-CIA/US Army "Agent Kewper" appears to be named Oscar Wayne Wolff, 17 SEP 1935 (or 36?)
 Park Rapids, MN, to 18 MAR 2015 Menahga, MN.
 (Thanks to @mrjeffknox for help with this candidate and @JeremyCorbell 's movie hints.)
+We are still verifying that it's him, but so far he's a good match.
+His tree is public on ancestry.com.

 His audio interview with LMH on June 6, 1998 along with a transcript and other files are [here](https://github.com/richgel999/uap_resources/tree/main/kewper_lmh_interview).